ImmuneDynamics/Spectre/README.md

 ### Workflows and protocols

 When you are ready to start analysis, check out our structured workflows and tutorials for cytometry and spatial analysis by browsing the menu at the top of our [home page](https://immunedynamics.io/spectre).
+Not sure where to get started?
+Try out our [Simple Discovery](https://immunedynamics.io/Spectre/articles/simple_discovery.html) workflow for basics clustering analysis of cytometry data.

 <br/>